sydempsey/sydempsey.github.io/essays/only-the-beginning.md

 ## Merging with Confidence
 At the beginning of the year, I was in a team of seven for a web-application project.
 One of the biggest challenges we faced in the project was overwriting work that a team member had completed.
 This problem stemmed from none of us understanding how to apply a Configuration Management technique.
 Configuration Management is used to develop a stable and consistent system.
-In this class, we were consistently exposed to a Configuration Management technique through the use of git and GitHub: source control.
+In the class, we were consistently exposed to a Configuration Management technique through the use of git and GitHub: source control.
 Becoming more familiar with GitHub made completing projects and collaborating within a team much more efficient.
 We were able to implement features in parallel without worrying about breaking the entire project or overwriting a team member’s code.
-GitHub is a commonly used source control platform in the workforce, and after this class, I can say that I am now confident in using it for future projects.
+GitHub is a commonly used source control platform in the workforce, and after completing the class, I can say that I am now confident in using it for future projects.

 ## As One Door Closes
 Upon hearing the term software engineering, my first impression was that it sounded like a complex field.
 As my first software engineering class draws to a close, I can safely say that my initial conclusion was accurate.
 Due to the ever changing applications of technology, it is impossible to become an expert after pursuing a career in this field.
 However, it is possible to master fundamental development concepts that can be applied to a multitude of projects.
 I’m nowhere near an expert of these concepts after completing the course, but I am grateful to have been introduced to them.
-This class encompassed many valuable techniques that I am excited to apply in future projects.
+The class encompassed many valuable techniques that I am excited to apply in future projects.